obonaventure/cnp3/book/network/network.rst

 The network layer limits the maximum packet size.
 Thus, the information must have been divided in packets by the transport layer before being passed to the network layer.

-To understand the operation of a network in datagram mode, let us consider the figure below.
+To understand the datagram organisation, let us consider the figure below.
 A network layer address, represented by a letter, has been assigned to each host and router.
 To send some information to host `J`, host `A` creates a packet containing its own address, the destination address and the information to be exchanged.

 .. figure:: fig/network-fig-006-c.png
    :align: center